Golden Horde: Batu Khan (1242–1256)

 When the Great Khatun Töregene invited Batu to elect the next Emperor of the Mongol Empire in 1242, he declined to attend the kurultai and instead stayed at the Volga River.
 Although Batu excused himself by saying he was suffering from old age and illness, it seems that he did not support the election of Güyük Khan.
 Güyük and Büri, a grandson of Chagatai Khan, had quarreled violently with Batu at a victory banquet during the Mongol occupation of Eastern Europe.
 He sent his brothers to the kurultai, and the new Khagan of the Mongols was elected in 1246.
+The Mongols did not conduct any significant military operations in the northwest during Batu's rule, allowing him to develop the system of administration.

-All the senior Rus' princes, including Yaroslav II of Vladimir, Daniel of Galicia, and Sviatoslav III of Vladimir, acknowledged Batu's supremacy.
+All the senior princes of Rus', including Yaroslav II of Vladimir, Daniel of Galicia, and Sviatoslav III of Vladimir, acknowledged Batu's supremacy.
 Originally Batu ordered Daniel to turn the administration of Galicia over to the Mongols, but Daniel personally visited Batu in 1245 and pledged allegiance to him.
 After returning from his trip, Daniel was visibly influenced by the Mongols, and equipped his army in the Mongol fashion, his horsemen with Mongol-style cuirasses, and their mounts armoured with shoulder, chest, and head pieces.
 Michael of Chernigov, who had killed a Mongol envoy in 1240, refused to show obeisance and was executed in 1246.